-We will continue having teleconference services at Our Savior Lutheran Church.
+We will continue having services at Our Savior Lutheran Church.
 The services will have several people participating in liturgy, readings and music.
-Please call in at the scheduled time so you do not miss an opportunity to hear God's Word.
+Please connect at the scheduled time so you do not miss an opportunity to hear God's Word.

 Dial: (872) 240-3212

 If you have any problems just hang up and try again.

 All worship services and Bible classes at Our Savior Lutheran Church are suspended until further notice due to concerns regarding COVID-19 epidemic.
 New sermons and devotions will be posted online.

 Click on the folowing links for more information.